 The first rule of hunting diving ducks is to make sure they’re dead.
 Divers are notoriously tough, and they can dive immediately upon hitting the water, even when crippled.
 “They sit so low in the water, and are so aerodynamic, and often have so much fat on them, it can take multiple shots to finish a diver,” says Brendemuehl.
 “Goldeneyes are notorious for taking a beating and still getting away!”

 If possible, Brendemuehl designates one hunter as a “cleanup” shooter for any cripples.
 Getting a finishing shot on a wounded bird as quickly as possible will greatly improve your chances of recovering the bird.
 If nothing else, he encourages all hunters to save one shot for possible cripples.
 You wouldn’t believe how much distance a crippled diver can put between you and him while you’re reloading your shotgun.

 Size 2 or 3 shot is common for decoying divers, and Brendemuehl agrees, but he often loads a shell of BB as his third shot just in case he has to reach out and touch a cripple on the water.

-It’s critical to know your gun and your choke/load combination and be familiar with how it patterns.
+It’s critical to know your gun and your choke/load combination and be familiar with how it patterns before you go hunting diving ducks.
 This will help you call the shot at the moment of truth, when birds are in the perfect range for your optimum pattern density and power.
 “If you can time the shot for when the birds are decelerating, feet down instead of flying like a dang jet, the odds are just better,” Brendemuehl says.
 “I know, it’s a lot to think about, but why not put the odds in your favor?”